maninkari/ictest/README.md

 ## Testing

-End to End tests have been written using Cypress.io and a file with mocked data /ictest/cypress/test-data/customers.txt
+End to End tests have been written using Cypress.io and a file with mocked data in /cypress/test-data/customers.txt

-To run the tests do
+To run the tests type

 ```
 yarn cy:run